 Therefore, it is difficult.
 And then there are its features.
 He came from a company he owned and headed by himself.
 If it came from a company with shareholders, the so-called public company, which controls the board of directors, where the company's management is responsible to its shareholders, it would be a different experience, which is more prepared for working together with colleagues, and not just subordinates.

 I remember a conversation with a leading Russian businessman.
 There was a small lunch in Washington.
 And they talked about their difficulties with their American and European counterparts.
 And the head of the Russian company said: "Look, one thing I did not say.
 We are, in general, for me personally with these people it is difficult to talk.
 Because I'm the owner, and they hired managers.
 I have not until the end of perceive themselves as equal.
 And we have different backgrounds and different mentality. "

-So, in this respect, Trump would have been to this Russian businessman to some extent closer.
-His company created by his father, inherited and expanded tremendously Trump.
-In this company, except for him and his children, no real value had.
-I do not mean this in any critical way.
-It is a private company, it is not a public company with shareholders.
-And he had no experience of such work in its system with people who would not depend on him and on which he depended.
+So, in this respect, Trump would have been closer to this Russian businessman.
+His company was created by his father, inherited and enormously expanded by Trump.
+In this company, except him and his children, no one really had any value.
+I do not mean it in any critical way.
+This is a private company, it is not a public company with shareholders.
+And he had no experience of such work in his system with people who would not depend on him and on whom he depended.

 He had to be, of course, deal with the government, many governments, other companies competing with it.
 But within his own organization, he had the control that he wanted to have.
 When he shared this control, this was his voluntary decision.